 For a simple question: a simple answer

 Slab foundations are designed to resist bending.
 They are not designed to resist tilting.
-Tilt is what causes most high elevation differentials.
+They are not constructed to resist bending even though tilt is what causes most high elevation differentials.

 An example for your consideration

 A 1% tilt can result in a difference in elevation as 7.2 inches.
 Consider a slab foundation that is 60-feet from side to side.
 60-feet is 720 inches.
 The most restrictive published number we have for tilt is 1%.
 One percent of 720 inches is 7.2 inches.
 One percent is where most people begin to notice the slope.
 Beyond that, 1% has no structural significance at all.
 Yet, we have an elevation difference of 7.2-inches.